 Intro to Fiction: Online

-Ready to get the stories in your head onto paper?
 If there’s a story you want to tell, but you have no idea where to begin (or you need a refresher), this course is for you.
-Over six weeks, you will learn the essentials of fiction and put them into practice by starting to write your own short stories.
-Each week, we will focus on a different aspect of fiction––like character, dialogue, setting, and more––and explore it through published short stories by authors like Stephanie Vaughn, Jim Shepard, Edward P. Jones, Zadie Smith, Lucia Berlin, Tessa Hadley, Jhumpa Lahiri to illuminate that topic and inspire our own writing.
+This fully asynchronous but highly collaborative course is designed to help students reflect on and improve their writing through production, review, and revision of original, creative pieces.
+Each week, we will focus on a different aspect of fiction––like plot and character––and discuss published short stories from a diverse range of ethnicities, races, genders, countries, traditions, and time periods.
+Authors may include Colson Whitehead, Rajesh Parameswaran, Karen Russell, and Octavia E. Butler, among others.
 We’ll put what we learn into practice through weekly exercises and writing prompts, and in the second half of class, you will have the opportunity to submit a full short story to receive feedback from the instructor and your fellow writers, to help you get a sense of what your strengths are, and how to build on them.
+All forms of fiction are welcome from literary to fantasy to young adult.

 *Please note that while our handy dandy "Schedule" tab states a 6-7pm class time, there are actually no live meetings for this class!
 Assignments and deadlines will be given by your instructor.
 Students will have access to the online class portal starting at 5pm on the first day of class.
 Instructions for logging onto the online portal will be emailed to registered students before 5pm the first day of class.